n1flh31mur/QSimpleCrypto/README.md

 # QtOpenSSLEncryptor
-Qt C++ encryptor using OpenSSL library
+C++ Library based on Qt and OpenSSL